3it-inpaqt/line-classification-slope/README.md

 _<span style="color:coral;">Warning:</span> The data structure changes whether you perform the regression or the convolution task.
 When loading the diagrams you have to make sure to set up the tensor accordingly.
-Make sure you have set up the right directory to store the output file.
-This script generates a dataset itself to train the network on.
+Make sure you have set up the right directory to store the output file._

-The model is stored in `.\saved\model`._
+The model will be stored in a folder located in `./saved/` named after the `research_group`.
+In this folder, each model is sorted after the type of network (regression, convolution) and loss function for more clarity.
+With each model comes a loss evolution plot to summarize the settings and the best loss/standard deviation obtained.

 ## Feedforward

 After training your network, you can use `test_network.py` to test the network on the data.
-Make sure whenever you change the network structure in `run_regression.py` to also change it in `model.py` for compatibility.
-Otherwise, you will get layer size related errors.
 The file also generates a plot to see if the predicted angle is correct, but I suggest you compute the standard deviation to know if the network works as intended.

 ### Training period